apache/sdap-nexus/helm/README.md

 The command removes all the Kubernetes components associated with the chart and deletes the release.

-## Configuration
+## Parameters

-There are two ways to override configuration values for the chart.
+There are two ways to override configuration parameters for the chart.
 The first is to use the `--set` flag when installing the chart, for example:

     $ helm install nexus incubator-sdap-nexus/helm --namespace=sdap --dependency-update --set cassandra.replicas=3 --set solr.replicas=3